tq-bit/radunia/documentation/docs/showcase/Layout/grid.md

 ### Three even columns - cols

-Another way to achieve the above is to specify `cols` instead of `format`
+Another way to achieve the above is to specify `cols` instead of `format`.
+Cols can be any numeric value, but should not be extended beyond 12

 <q-grid-container :cols="3">
   <q-grid-column style="padding: 0.5rem; background-color: #aaa; text-align: center">Column 1</q-grid-column>